celebrating ancient villages linked by a

 From that time on, in 1864, Sutton increasingly became a 'dormitory' village of

 Hull, and increasing in size year on year as that nearby whaling and fishing town

 also grew in both size and wealth to give us more or less what we have

 It is my personal belief that had the new railway first taken a slightly more northerly course on leaving Hull, so following lower ground nearer to the river to avoid cutting through the slightly higher ground that was Sutton, it would have passed more equally between the two villages, before then turning roughly east towards Swine as it did after passing through Sutton.
 Perhaps then the station would have really been titled, "Sutton on Hull & Wawne," and Wawne would have benefitted more too.
 There were many stations so titled when two places shared the same railway.
 Money often played a big part, when a wealthy landowner paid or bought shares in the railway company to have the line pass through his estate, and thereby often got a 'free' station for his own use.

-We can speculate that the station might well have been on that same lane, perhaps near where "The Swallow" pub is now just south of the Wawne Drain.
+We can speculate that our fabled station might well have been on that same lane, perhaps near where "The Swallow" pub is now just south of the Wawne Drain.
 The area immediately around would surely have grown up long before, as it did some 100 years later when Bransholme estate was built.

 As it was, trudging 3 miles to the nearest station in Sutton was better than no station at all, or else traverse the muddy 5 miles or so directly down through Stoneferry into Hull.
 Perhaps there was marginal benefit to Wawne after all.